 Save Project opens a project selection screen where you choose a slot to save the active project too.
-You can also press [FUNC] + [GLOBAL SETTINGS] to access this screen.
+[FUNC] + [GLOBAL SETTINGS] opens this screen if the project has not been saved previously.

 14.1.3 MANAGE PROJECTS

 MANAGE PROJECTS launches the PROJECT MANAGER menu.
 If you select a project in this menu and press the [RIGHT] arrow key a list of commands appear.